-We currently have a CMO partner for the production of our cellular drug product in Australia and we have established two CMO partners in the United States who are currently preparing for production with cGMP-readiness for AVR-RD-01 and AVR-RD-02.
+We currently have one CMO partner in the United States and two partners in Australia for the production of AVR-RD-01 and AVR-RD-02 drug product.
 We also are in the process of establishing a CMO partnership in Europe.